 Misled Millennials: How Fake News Could Set Los Angeles Down A Dangerous Path

-On March 7th, 2017, the L.A. electorate will vote on an aggressive piece of legislation, one which has been dangerously misrepresented on social media.
+The LA electorate will soon vote on an aggressive piece of legislation, one which has been dangerously misrepresented on social media.

 Image courtesy Pixabay

 If previous voter turnout is any indication, on March 7th, 2017, 10% of the Los Angeles electorate will determine the city’s future.Tucked away in the “Consolidated, Municipal and Special Elections” ballot is Measure S (formerly known as the Neighborhood Integrity Initiative).
 This aggressive piece of legislation would place an immediate two-year-long moratorium on most new development.
 If enacted, it would effectively halt many residential projects throughout a city in the midst of a severe housing shortage.